Getting started / Reference /

 tapit image upload path tag=value

-• path: Local path to the binary file to upload
+• path - Local file path of the binary artifact to upload

-• tag: Tag to associate with the uploaded binary
+• tag: Version tag to associate with the uploaded binary (required)

 Show ECR Details